 Education is key.
 We are always learning from the world around us, striving to better understand how things work.
 Entrepreneurs need to strive for higher education; otherwise, you might not have all the knowledge you need to run your business.

 From computing courses to an ACBSP online MBA, there are always routes available to further an understanding of the industry.
 If you’re not ready to commit to a full program like that, you can take courses on Udemy to figure out what path you want to take.
 Every new thing learned can become assimilated into the way the company is run, pushing it to higher and higher levels.

 The ongoing education of the CEO is essential for humility and progress, and should never be overlooked.

 Build others up

-Personal development is important for everyone, but especially for entrepreneurs.
-It helps to keep you grounded, be a better employer, but most of all, it makes you continually improve in business.
+Personal development for an entrepreneur is important.
+Successful entrepreneurs are constantly learning, growing, and striving for more.
+All of this helps to keep you grounded, be a better employer, but most of all, it makes you continually improve in your life and business.